isc-projects/stork/doc/user/install.rst

 - ``STORK_OIDC_PROVIDER_NAME`` (``oidc-provider-name`` in CLI)

-    The OpenID Provider name that will be displayed on a Login page.
+    The OpenID Provider name that will be displayed on the Login page.
 You may use it to customize the label on the ``Log in with...`` button.
 By default, it displays ``Log in with OpenID Connect``.

 - ``STORK_OIDC_SCOPES`` (``oidc-scopes`` in CLI)

-    Comma separated list of scopes sent in OIDC Authentication Request.
+    Comma-separated list of scopes sent in OIDC Authentication Request.
 Stork always sends ``openid`` scope and the list from this setting is appended.
 It defaults to ``email,profile``.
 The scopes list may be OpenID Provider implementation specific.
 Based on requested scopes, the OpenID Provider may include different claims in the token endpoint response.
     Stork will try to extract such claims as user email, name or groups the user belongs to.
 Stork will use claim keys: